prebid/prebid.github.io/dev-docs/show-prebid-ads-on-amp-pages.md

 ### User Sync

-To do User Sync on Amp pages, `amp-iframe` element need to be set up on the page as shown below.
-Below given `amp-iframe` will do User Sync for all the bidders in Prebid Server.
-We are supporting image pixel syncs as of now, iframe syncs are not supported.
+To properly sync user IDs with Prebid Server, the `amp-iframe` pixel below should be added to your AMP pages.
+As of now, only image pixels (those returned with "type": "redirect") are supported.

 {: .alert.alert-warning :}
 Iframes must be either 600px away from the top or not within the first 75% of the viewport when scrolled to the top – whichever is smaller.
 For more information on this, see [amp-iframe](https://ampbyexample.com/components/amp-iframe/)